geneseframework/mapper/README.md

 # @genese/mapper
 Maps objects of unknown type into the required type.

+`@genese/mapper` is a part of the [@genese](https://www.npmjs.com/package/genese) tools suite.

 ## Basic usage

-With @genese/mapper, you can transform untyped javascript objects into safe typed objects.
+With `@genese/mapper`, you can transform untyped javascript objects into safe typed objects.

 @genese/mapper exposes only one method, the `create()` method.